 - Hot Ashes

 The dramatic increase in the use of Lithium-ion rechargeable batteries in mobile phones, tablets, laptop computers, gaming and other mobile devices has led to a significant increase in the number of fires occurring at our landfill facilities.
 When these lithium ion batteries are ruptured they can explode or the thermal reaction, that occurs when exposed to oxygen, starts fires within the adjacent waste.
 There is very little capacity within NZ to recycle lithium batteries, you can read more on the Consumer website.

--Emergency Flares, most often used by boaties, are frequently discarded when they pass their ‘Expiry Date’.
+Emergency Flares, most often used by boat users, are frequently discarded when they pass their ‘Expiry Date’.
 These devices are explosive and contain chemicals that are highly reactive setting alight adjacent refuse when activated, usually by crushing.

 Hot Ashes, most commonly occurring during winter, are the third major fire starter.
 Ideally ashes should have been wetted and/or left for a week before disposal.